 Comprehensive plans are a blueprint for how a community will develop and grow.
 Their purpose is to provide communities with information and policies that they shall use in the future to guide planning and community decisions.
 The Comprehensive Plan includes nine elements: Issues and Opportunities, Housing, Transportation, Utilities and Community Facilities, Agriculture/Natural/Cultural Resources, Economic Development, Intergovernmental Cooperation, Land Use, and Implementation.
 In addition, the Comprehensive Planning legislation establishes fourteen planning goals to guide planning efforts.
-The fourteen goals, along with other planning policies and objectives created during the planning process, appear throughout each chapter in this plan.
+The fourteen goals, along with other planning policies and objectives created during the planning process, appear throughout each chapter in this document.

-Lafayette County, together with nineteen jurisdictions, including the Town of Elk Grove, applied for a Comprehensive Planning Grant through the Wisconsin Department of Administration in the fall of 2004.
+Lafayette County, together with nineteen jurisdictions, including the Town of Monticello, applied for a Comprehensive Planning Grant through the Wisconsin Department of Administration in the fall of 2004.
 In the spring of 2005, the thirty-month Comprehensive Planning Grant was awarded.
-Lafayette County and the jurisdictions within it contracted with the Southwestern Wisconsin Regional Planning Commission (SWWRPC) to complete individual comprehensive plans for each of the twenty jurisdictions (Lafayette County, Cities, Towns, and Villages) in accordance with Wisconsin Statutes 66.1001.
-The only jurisdictions in Lafayette County that did not participate under the multi-jurisdiction grant were the Towns of Darlington, Seymour, and Willow Springs, the Villages of Argyle and Blanchardville, and the Cities of Darlington and Shullsburg.
+Lafayette County and the jurisdictions within it contracted with the Southwestern Wisconsin Regional Planning Commission (SWWRPC) to complete individual comprehensive plans for each of the twenty jurisdictions (Lafayette County, Towns, and Villages) in accordance with Wisconsin Statutes 66.1001.
+The only jurisdictions in Lafayette County that did not participate under the multi-jurisdiction grant were the Towns of Darlington, Seymour, and Willow Springs, the Villages of Monticello and Blanchardville, and the Cities of Darlington and Shullsburg.
 These jurisdictions chose to complete their comprehensive plans using other resources.
-Below is a list of the jurisdictions under the grant.
+The following is a list of all of the jurisdictions that participated under the grant.
+(See Chapter Attachments Map.
+1.1)

-Lafayette County Village of Belmont Village of Benton Village of Gratiot Village of South Wayne Town of Argyle Town of Belmont Town of Benton Town of Blanchard Town of Elk Grove Town of Fayette Town of Gratiot Town of Gratiot Town of Kendall Town of Lamont Town of Monticello Town of New Diggings Town of Shullsburg Town of Shullsburg Town of Wayne Town of White Oak Springs Town of Wiota 1.3.1 ROLES AND RESPO NSIBILITIES Town of Willia
+Lafayette County

+Village of Belmont

+Village of Benton

+Village of Gratiot

+Village of South Wayne

+Town of Argyle

+Town of Belmont

+Town of Benton

+Town of Benton

+Town of Blanchard

+Town of Elk Grove

+Town of Fayette

+Town of Gratiot

+Town of Kendall

+Town of Lamont

+Town of Monticello

+Town of New Diggings

+Town of Shullsburg

+Town of Wayne

+Town of White Oak Springs

+Town of Wiota

+1.3.1 ROLES AND RESPONSIBILITIES